-The key specified for the LAG interface in the LACP admin key column matches the keys specified for the physical ports in the LACP port actor admin key column. and
+The key specified for the LAG interface in the LACP admin key column matches the keys specified for the physical ports in the LACP port actor admin key column. and up down (lag/... row)

 The number of operational physical ports assigned to the LAG interface is greater than or equal to the value specified in the Active ports (min.) column.